d12frosted/environment/README.md

 ## TODO

 * Add custom .ghci file (with docs and stuff)
-* Travis tests on ubuntu and os x
-* Before making git pull - check for any existing changes
 * Merge zshrc configs repo with this one
 * `git submodule update --init` could be dangerous